Biography of John Napier (1550-1617)

 Edinburgh, St Cuthbert's Church graveyard

-Napier died on April 3rd, 1617, and was buried in the old church of St Cuthbert's, Edinburgh.
+Napier died on 3 April, 1617, and was buried in the graveyard (crypt) of the old church of St Cuthbert's (formerly known as the West Kirk), Edinburgh.